StanislavBerezovskii/Locaverse_Backend_Challenge/README.md

 SQLite3 database support, and accepts one phone number at a time as JSON.
 The phone number can be written as a string in many various formats.
-The project uses PhoneNumbers library to validate and format the numbers to start with +43 and only contain numbers, leaving so no spaces, dashes, letters or any special characters.
+The project uses PhoneNumbers library to validate and format the numbers to start with +43 and only contain numbers, leaving no spaces, dashes, letters or any special characters.
 After normalization, return the new phone number is returned as JSON from the route.